Compensation for abuse while in foster care

-For Free legal guidance on making a claim for compensation for abuse while in foster care call 0808 139 1597 or email brief details to us at firstname.lastname@example.org
+For free legal guidance on making a claim for compensation for abuse while in foster care call freephone 0333 888 0445 in complete confidence or email brief details to us at [email protected]

-Local authorities are heavily reliant upon the foster care network.
+Local councils are heavily reliant on the foster care network.
 According to official figures more than 65,000 children in the UK now live with foster families.
 This represents almost 80% of the total number of children in care.

 Foster families provide an invaluable service to society, offering vulnerable children a loving and stable home life that allows them to feel safe and to thrive.

 There are countless children whose lives have been transformed by foster care.
 After a tough start to life, children placed with foster families have been given a springboard to go on and enjoy hugely successful lives.
 However, as with other walks of life abuse does sometimes take place within a foster family setting.